 undertake the work and may seek to recover costs associated with

 completing the work where justifiable

-To apply for a permit complete the new community plantings within the road verge application form.
+Complete the checklist for new community plantings within the road verge .